BorislavShekerov/developer-excercise/README.md

 # Developer Exercise

-This exercise is designed to demonstrate a candidate's abilities across a range of competencies in software development with Node + Typescript.
+This exercise is designed to demonstrate a candidate's abilities across a range of competencies in software development with Node + Javascript/Typescript (extra points for types).

 ## Instructions